 On Windows 10, the process to install cumulative updates can sometimes cause problems.
-For example, updates could fail to install as a result of file corruption, compatibility, or unknown bugs.
+For instance, updates could fail to install as a result of file corruption, compatibility, or unknown bugs.

-Whatever the reason, if you’re having problems installing an update, or a lot of users are reporting issues with the particular patch, one thing you can do is to delete the pending updates to download the files again or to skip the update.
+Whatever the reason it might be, if you’re having problems installing a Windows update, or some users are reporting issues with the particular patch, you can delete the pending updates to download the package again or skip the update entirely.

-You can do this by deleting the contents of the SoftwareDistribution folder that contains the files that Windows Update uses to apply new updates.
+You can complete this task by deleting the contents inside the SoftwareDistribution folder that contains the files that Windows Update uses to apply new updates.

-Type the following path and click the OK button:
+Type the following path in the address bar and press Enter:

-Once you’ve completed the steps, the cumulative update installation files will be deleted from your device.
+Once you complete the steps, the cumulative update installation files will be deleted from your device.

 If you want to skip a particular update, after deleting the files, you can use the “Show or hide updates” tool to block the Windows update from trying to install again.

-Although we’re focusing on cumulative updates, these steps should also work to remove a pending feature update.
-However, if after deleting the files, then you want to skip the upgrade, you need to follow these instructions.
+Although we’re focusing on cumulative updates, these steps should also work to remove pending feature updates.

 Update August 7, 2020: This guide was published in October 2018, and it’s been revised in August 2020.